rahul16772/block/README.md

 The program will install various dependencies as required.
 Follow any instructions and approve all asks.

+**Huggingface Token**

+You will be asked ot enter a [Huggingface](https://huggingface.co) API token.
+Follow the instructions [here](https://huggingface.co/docs/hub/en/security-tokens) to generate one.
+It will need Write access.

 **Modal login**

 You will be prompted to log in via the modal.
 If you have previously logged in, it will skip this step.
-Else, log in and press ENTER when done.
+Otherwise, log in using the window that just opened.

 **Play Minecraft**